 Andrew, a Suffolk Wedding photographer, then responded with: “I beg to differ and the best way I can explain myself, is by referring to our fashion shoot.
 Look around us, there is a controlled studio lighting rig, where we have tested the results and it’s a constant.
 Also, there are plenty of staff around all focused on making our fashion shoot a successful one.
 In direct contrast, weddings are full of variables.
 Different lighting conditions, unfamiliar locations, changing characters all expectant and within a thoroughly ruthless schedule.
 Additionally, you are being hired by people who are likely to be employing a professional photographer for the first time.
 Unlike this fashion shoot, there are no opportunities to reshoot, so the photographer must really know his camera well.
 On top of this, one must coordinate sometimes several hundred wedding guests, whilst the venue caterers are breathing down your neck.
 From arriving at the bride’s home to sitting down at the reception, the work load is relentless, sometimes going on to 2 or 3am.
 Then after the wedding the topic of conversation is usually how everyone is looking forward to seeing the results, the memories.
 A giant responsibility.
 Isn’t it ironic that the hardest and most skilful work on my website, is the one you wish me to remove.
 The fashion shoot is ‘a walk in the park’ compared to a wedding photographer providing excellence, for his clients.”
 There followed a silence that rarely can have been so articulate.
 It was a ‘touché’ moment on a grand scale and on behalf of all belittled wedding photographers everywhere.

-advice, that clearly explains what you may expect to receive, in return for some very differing price levels.
+Advice that clearly explains what you may expect to receive, in return for some very differing price levels.
 You may also read our very pictorial ‘Wedding Photography’ book, with lots of useful advice.

 By Roland Blunk